 Born and raised in Tri-Cities, WA, I grew up in the hot, dry desert lands of southeastern Washington.
 This however, did not stop my family from traveling to enjoy the many beautiful sights and activities Washington State has to offer.
 I am an avid skier and love going boating and camping.
 I also thoroughly enjoy collecting antiques, singing, and helping others.

 Both my twin and I love math and science…a passion that led us to attend rival universities!
 I enjoyed developing my foundation of chemistry while at Washington State University in the quaint little town of Pullman.
 During my time at WSU I made many friendships, lasting memories, and become involved in organizations that have helped shape the woman I am today.

-I am very excited to further my education and expand on research opportunities in the Borch group here at CSU!
+I thoroughly enjoy furthering my education and expanding on research opportunities in the Borch group here at Colorado State University!
 I am intrigued with combining my strength in analytical chemistry with my interests in agriculture, environmental science, and their applications.
 The Borch group provides me with opportunities to explore my interests and conduct research with an interdisciplinary team!